-South Africa is only country in Africa to feature malaria-free safari reserves, making it an uunbeatable choice for families and anyone concerned about taking anti-malaria precautions.
+South Africa is the only country in Africa to feature malaria-free safari reserves, making it an unbeatable choice for families and anyone concerned about taking anti-malaria precautions.

 In the Eastern Cape, conveniently located at the far end of the Garden Route, as well as the remote wilderness of Madikwe Game Reserve, you can enjoy a malaria-free safari with total peace of mind.
 True, you may still get nibbled by a friendly mosquito, but these ones don't carry the malaria strain so they are still annoying but 'safe'!

 Watching the wide-eyed astonishment of your kids as they encounter their first elephant or lion in the wild is something quite magical, and there are several safari spots that are specifically excellent for familiy safaris.